Kingdom of Aksum: Rise of Aksum

+GDRT (Note: Geez inscription names him simply as GDR.
+GDRT of the South Arabian inscriptions is likely the same king as GDR, though the identification is not certain) is also the author of the oldest surviving royal inscription in Geez, found at ʿAddi Gälämo (RIÉ 180), the meaning of which remains debated but has been plausibly read as recording a royal dedication of a sceptre to two sanctuaries.
+In South Arabian texts GDRT is referred to by the title mlk hbšt wýksmn, meaning "king of Ethiopia and the Aksumites", which is the earliest attestation of that dual formulation.
+By around 200 AD he had entered South Arabian politics as an ally of the Sabaean king ʿAlhan Nahfan, and an inscription at the Sabaean royal palace records a formal friendship pact between the two rulers.
+That alliance did not last: during the reign of ʿAlhan's son ŠaʿirumYawtar (ca. 210–230 AD), Sabaean and Aksumite interests came into conflict, and though GDRT succeeded in controlling vast stretches of western Yemen during that period, including the Tihama, Najran, Zafar, al-Maʿafir, and parts of the Hašid highlands near Hamir, Sabaean pressure eventually pushed Aksumite forces back.
+His memory survived in the traditional Ethiopian king lists under the variants Gédur and Zägdur.

 By the end of the third century AD, Aksum had gained recognition by the prophet Mani in the Kephalaia, as one of the four great powers of the world alongside Rome, Persia, and China.
 As the political influence of Aksum expanded, so did the grandeur of its monuments.
 Excavations by archaeological expeditions revealed early use of stelae, evolving from plain and rough markers to some of the largest monuments in Africa.
-The granite steles in the main cemetery, housing Aksumite royal tombs, transformed from plain to carefully dressed granite, eventually carved to resemble multi-storey towers in a distinctive architectural style.
+The granite steles in the main cemetery, housing Aksumite royal tombs, were transformed from plain to carefully dressed granite, eventually carved to resemble multi-storey towers in a distinctive architectural style.
 Aksumite architecture featured massive dressed granite blocks, smaller uncut stones for walling, mud mortar, bricks for vaulting and arches, and a visible wooden framework, known as "monkey-heads" or square corner extrusions.
 Walls inclined inwards and incorporated several recessed bays for added strength.
 Aksum and other cities, such as Adulis and Matara, boasted substantial "palace" buildings employing this architectural style.
 In the early sixth century, Cosmas Indicopleustes described his visit to Aksum, mentioning the four-towered palace of the Aksumite king, adorned with bronze statues of unicorns.
 Aksum also featured rows of monumental granite thrones, likely bearing metal statues dedicated to pre-Christian deities.
 These thrones incorporated large panels at the sides and back with inscriptions, attributed to Ousanas, Ezana, Kaleb, and his son Wazeba, serving as victory monuments documenting the wars of these kings.